sachin-addweb/HTML-Bootstra5-starter/README.md

 ## Getting started

-1. Install all dependencies and libraries:
+1] Install all dependencies and libraries:
    `npm install`

-2. Run Gulp Task:
+2] Run Gulp Task:
   - `gulp`      - To compile scss to css, minify css and js and build ready for production files in **dist** folder.

   - `gulp dev`  - Starts a local server with browserSync and hot reloading on changes to files (HTML, SCSS, JS).

+## app.js
+1] JQUERY 3.5
+2] BOOTSTRAP 5.2.3
+3] CUSTOM JS
+---- If you want to add other third party JS do add above Custom JS